How To Get An Autistic Child To Sleep

-In fact, the hardest part of becoming a mother to my autistic son Philip was the extremely disrupted sleep pattern in our lives.
+The most challenging part of becoming a mother to my autistic son Philip was the significantly disrupted sleep pattern in our lives.

 I don’t think that it’s common knowledge for other families how big a problem the “fall asleep problem” is for many autistic children and their parents.

-I desperately tried to find a sleep pattern or reason for my son having severe sleep problems, but I never did until I figured out that I had to find the balance between him being overstimulated and under stimulated.
+I desperately tried to find a sleep pattern or reason for my son’s severe sleep problems.
+Still, I never did until I figured out I had to find the balance between him being overstimulated and understimulated.

-It was a very difficult task since he was in the hand of a kindergarten where I had no control over how much they stimulated him or the other children during the day, even though I begged them to respect that he needed breaks during the day.
-I thought they would know this by now, as they were the specialists – at least I thought that to begin with.
+It was a very difficult task since he was in the hands of a kindergarten where I had no control over how much they stimulated him or the other children during the day, even though I begged them to respect that he needed breaks during the day.
+I thought they would know this by now, as they were the specialists—at least I thought that initially.

 At one point the sleep problems were so damaging to my own health, that I contacted a sleep specialist at the hospital.